sichkar-valentyn/Transportation_Problem/README.md

 # Transportation Problem
 Transportation Model for an optimal strategy for distributing a commodity from a group of supply centers to various receiving centers.
-Solved in C# Windows Form Application.
+Solved in C Sharp Windows Form Application.

 ### Reference to:
 [1] Valentyn N Sichkar.
 Transportation Model for an optimal strategy for distributing a commodity from a group of supply centers to various receiving centers.
 Solved in C# Windows Form // GitHub platform [Electronic resource].
 URL: https://github.com/sichkar-valentyn/Transportation_Problem (date of access: XX.XX.XXXX)